 - Beira antelope

 - Djibouti francolin

-The habitat of both these are under threat.
-The habitat of Djibouti Fancolin is the juniper tree forests in the mountains of Djibouti.
+The habitat of both these is under threat.
+The habitat of Djibouti Francolin is the juniper tree forests in the mountains of Djibouti.
 A great proportion of the trees here are dying out.
 There are no conservation areas in Djibouti for these endangered animals.

 A project has been undertaken jointly by Zoo Landau in der Pfalz and Djibouti Nature, a local conservation NGO in Djibouti, and supported by Saint Louis Zoo for the conservation of these endangered animals.
 They are also planning to set up a curriculum for environmental education in schools to increase awareness of the conservation of Djibouti animals among people.